 There is a dispute between Yemen and Eritrea in the Hanish Islands area, primarily due to fishing.
-In an incident in June 2021, there was a clash between coastguard/naval forces.
-In August 2021, several fishing vessels and three Yemeni crew were detained by the Eritrean coastguard near the Hanish Islands.
 Due to the irregular nature of Yemeni coastguard forces, or the difficulty in identifying Eritrean craft (which are small speedboats), there are problems with merchant vessels misidentifying small patrol craft from Yemen and Eritrea as pirate vessels.
 Aggressive enforcement by coastguard vessels, or local craft attempting to warn away merchant vessels, are possible threats in the area.
 The piracy threat is minimal, even in southern areas, as this area is now considered to be outside the operational range of Somali pirates.
 The fighting in Sudan is not expected to affect threat levels in the Red Sea.